Validation Risk Assessment (Issue11.)$125.00

 The more typical production equipment is mainly mechanical (but often intricate and complex), but frequently uses electronics to monitored and or managed it’s functionality and or record retention systems.
 Then at the very pinnacle of validation we have the mainly electronic systems running extremely complex sophisticated software programs or systems where the software manipulates data and accepts or rejects product quality base on the outcome of the data manipulation.
-All these systems play a major role in the product manufacturing process, they all require thorough validation using the existing framework of IQ – OQ - PQ, but they do not all require the same level of validation.
+All these systems play a major role in the product manufacturing process, they all require thorough validation using the existing framework of IQ – OQ - PQ, but they do not all require the same level of validation risk assessment.
 How do we define the appropriate level?

 When we move away from these simple devices, to the average type of production equipment.
 Here we find a range of equipment varying from purely mechanical (but often intricate) equipment, to mechanical equipment assisted and or monitored and or managed by some degree of electronics.
-Then at the very pinnacle of validation we have the mainly electronic systems running extremely complex sophisticated software programs.
-All these systems play a major role in the product manufacturing process, they all require thorough validation using the existing framework of IQ – OQ - PQ, but they do not all require the same level of validation.
+Then at the very pinnacle of risk based validation we have the mainly electronic systems running extremely complex sophisticated software programs.
+All these systems play a major role in the product manufacturing process, they all require thorough validation risk assessment using the existing framework of IQ – OQ - PQ, but they do not all require the same level of validation.
 How do we define the appropriate level?